DVD recordable: DVD-RW versions

+A DVD-RW disc is a rewritable optical disc with equal storage capacity to a DVD-R, typically 4.7 GB (4,700,000,000 bytes).
+The format was developed by Pioneer in November 1999 and has been approved by the DVD Forum.
+The smaller Mini DVD-RW holds 1.46 GB, with a diameter of 8 cm.

+The primary advantage of DVD-RW over DVD-R is the ability to erase and rewrite to a DVD-RW disc.
+According to Pioneer, DVD-RW discs may be written to about 1,000 times before needing replacement.

-There have been three revisions of DVD-RW known as Version 1.0 (1999), Version 1.1 (2000) and Version 1.2 (November 2003).
+There are three revisions of DVD-RW known as Version 1.0 (1999), Version 1.1 (2000) and Version 1.2 (November 2003).

 The writing of DVD-RW Version 1.2 is not backwards-compatible with earlier optical drives that have only been adapted to Version 1.1 and Version 1.0.

 DVD-RW media exists in the recording speed variants of 1× (discontinued), 2×, 4× and 6×.
 Higher speed variants, although compatible with lower writing speeds, are written to with the lowest error rate at the rated speed, similarly to CD-RW.

 DVD+R and DVD+RW (DVD "plus")

 History

 The DVD+R format was developed by a coalition of corporations—now known as the DVD+RW Alliance—in mid-2002, stemming from a research project at Hewlett-Packard Laboratories (a.k.a.
 HP Labs) that originated in 1996.
-The project was the brainchild of Josh Hogan, who represented HP and was involved in the negotiations that resulted in the compromise format for DVD-ROM (prerecorded media) between the DVD Forum and the Sony & Philips teams.
+The project was the brainchild of Josh Hogan, who represented HP and was involved in the negotiations that resulted in the compromise format for DVD-ROM (prerecorded media) between the DVD Forum and the Sony and Philips teams.
 HP chose to partner with Sony and Philips, who were initially lukewarm to a fully rewritable format.
 The success of the HP Labs project in proving out the technology convinced Sony and Philips to go ahead with the move.